 Housing costs in Roy are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-10.07% of the workforce is employed in the armed forces, making the military a huge focus of life in Roy.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Public Service and Healthcare industries respectively employ 15.45% and 14.63% of the civilian workforce.
+The armed forces are a huge part of the life in Roy, employing 10.07% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Healthcare industries employ 15.45% and 14.63% of the civilian workforce, respectively.

 The percentage of adults in Roy with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.03% of adults in Roy have a bachelor's degree or advanced degree.